hhandika/myte/README.md

 Future goals:

 1. Incorporate multi-species coalescence analyses in the pipeline.
 2. Other tools useful for genomic tree estimation.
-The goal is to take advantage Rust performance (identical to C/C++) to re-write typical genomic tasks that are inefficient to do in interpreted languages, such as Python, R, Perl, etc.
+The goal is to take advantage of Rust performance (identical to C/C++) to re-write typical genomic tasks that are inefficient to do in interpreted languages, such as Python, R, Perl, etc.

 ## Installation

 `myte` is a single executable command line app.
 The executable file will be available in the release [link](https://github.com/hhandika/myte/releases).
-Copy it the folder that is registered in your PATH variable.
+Copy it to the folder that is registered in your PATH variable.

 __Comments__: I will update this instruction once the program has complete planned features.